Skip to main content

 changes()

-You can also query the database for changes since the last time you asked.
-This is useful for updating external indexes and is used internally by Fireproof for syncing data between databases.
-To get the recent changes, call database.changes().
+You can also query the ledger for changes since the last time you asked.
+This is useful for updating external indexes and is used internally by Fireproof for syncing data between ledgers.
+To get the recent changes, call ledger.changes().
 This will return an array of changes since the last time you called changes().
 The changes are returned in the order they were made.

 // changes.rows is an array of changes